vitalik/django-ninja/docs/docs/tutorial/authentication.md

 {!./src/tutorial/authentication/multiple01.py!}
 ```

-In this case **NinjaAPI** will first check they api key `GET`, and if not set or invalid will check the `header` key.
+In this case **Django Ninja** will first check they api key `GET`, and if not set or invalid will check the `header` key.
 And if both invalid will raise authentication error to response.